 Apple Cider Vinegar

-Apple cider vinegar contains acetic acid, which has been shown to boost metabolism and burn fat.
+Apple cider vinegar contains acetic acid, which is thought to boost metabolism and burn fat.
 Animal studies have also suggested that acetic acid can prevent the accumulation of body fat (2).

 In addition to having limited research on its effectiveness, apple cider vinegar can cause adverse effects like lower potassium levels and erosion of tooth enamel (9).
-It’s best to consume it in small amounts or diluted with water to reduce these risks.
+It’s best to consume it in small amounts or diluted with water to reduce these risks, and talk to your doctor first.

 If you wish to free yourself from all the extra pounds that have been weighting you down for way too long, start using the BetterMe app and overhaul your entire life!

 Ginger is a root that has been used for centuries as a natural remedy for upset stomach and other digestive issues.
 It’s also associated with weight loss.
-This root contains gingerol, a compound that can boost metabolism and burn fat (13).
+This root contains gingerol, a compound that may promote weight loss (13).

-A study on rats showed significant reductions in body weight and fat percentage (5).
-Another study in humans showed that ginger was more effective at reducing appetite and increasing calorie expenditure (13).
+A study on rats found that ginger water reduced body weight gain (5).
+Another meta-analysis in humans showed that ginger was effective at reducing body weight, waist-to-hip ratio, and fasting glucose (13).

 Ginger tea is easy to make at home by steeping fresh ginger in boiling water.
 You can also buy it pre-made at most grocery stores.